JoseRicoCct/Capstone_MScData_Sept23_SB/FLServer/README.md

 [![Federated Learning Server Demonstration](https://img.youtube.com/vi/vErRPw0Rasw/maxresdefault.jpg)](https://www.youtube.com/watch?v=vErRPw0Rasw "Click to play")

 Click the image above or [here](https://www.youtube.com/watch?v=vErRPw0Rasw) to watch the video on YouTube.

+## Contributing

+This artifact is developed with a focus on robustness and quality, and it is believed to meet the highest standards.
+However, contributions from the community are welcome to enhance or extend its functionality.
+If there are any ideas for improvements or the introduction of new features, a pull request can be opened for consideration.

+Contributions may include:
+- Adding new features or improving existing ones
+- Enhancing documentation
+- Improving performance
+- Refactoring or cleaning up code

+Before submitting a pull request, it is recommended that the contribution:
+- Adheres to the project's coding style and standards
+- Is thoroughly documented with clear commit messages

+The community's involvement is appreciated in further enhancing the artifact.

 ## License